Overcoming the challenges of a multigenerational workforce

 Promote a productive multigenerational environment

-When employees from varying generations are able to work together, they become more engaged in their work.
+When employees from varying generations are able to work together, they become more engaged and motivated in their roles.
 That can improve productivity as well as morale.
 Consider the advice from our experts as you work to cultivate the most effective multigenerational workforce within your own organization.

-If you’re fascinated by the various elements that make up the human side of business, you might thrive in a human resources (HR) career.
-University of Massachusetts Global offers several degree paths that can teach budding HR professionals about managing a multigenerational workforce and so much more.
-Take a look at the following options:
+If you’re fascinated by the various elements that make up the human side of business, you might thrive in a human resources career.
+UMass Global offers several degree paths that can teach budding HR professionals about managing a multigenerational workforce and so much more.
+Explore the following options:

 - Bachelor of Business Administration in Human Resources